 While the range of 30 colors is quite beautiful, you can see that this ability to blend colors expands your possible color range significantly.

 Here’s an image from an entirely different coloring book.
 This one is called Daily Inspirational Easel Flip Book.
 The book includes 40 different images showcasing motivational and inspirational quotes for you to color and display.
 This image shows you how beautifully the brush tip markers are able to provide coverage for sizable areas.
 It also gives you a good look at the actual brush tip on one of the markers.
 In the picture, I am holding up a green marker before I start coloring in the green leaves on the lemon image.

 The Leisure Arts brush-tip markers are not refillable.
-There are some refillable alternatives to these, but your options have some pros and cons.
+There are some refillable alternatives to these, and I highly recommend considering them instead of these.

 If enjoying a relaxing coloring session is your primary goal, refillable brush-tipped water pens are not what you want for that purpose.
-Definitely get these markers instead of brush-tipped water pens.
 Only get the brush-tipped water pens if you fully intend to mess around with water media.